jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

 Are you sick of today's politics?
 The ranting and raving.
 The endless half-truths and memes that only serve to entrench already held beliefs.
 This books feels your pain.
-It's geared to the moderate middle who want politics to be about rational problem-solving instead of entertaining mudslinging.
+It's geared to the moderate middle who want politics to be about rational problem-solving instead of self-indulgent mudslinging.

-Solving pain is what this book is all about.
+Solving your pain is what this book is all about.

 To fight pain we humans develop things.
 We change government policies to direct our resources in better ways.
 We invent tools to solve our problems with lasting solutions.
 And, we learn new ideas to expand our minds.

 Whatever we develop, we do it to solve our pain.

 Martial arts is a great example of this quest.
 Karate, kickboxing, taekwondo, wrestling, aikido, jiu-jitsu, judo, and boxing are our most popular self-defense disciplines.
-Each of them teach a set of techniques to subdue an opponent.
-When fighting each discipline creates rules that say only their techniques are allowed; there's no kicking in a boxing match for example.
+To subdue an opponent each of them teach a set of techniques and creates rules that say only their techniques are allowed; there's no kicking in a boxing match for example.

 The world's martial arts co-existed for many years.
 Inside the disciplines, teachers happily taught their chosen techniques to the next generation.
 Practioners would train almost everyday.
 The best students would compete in tournaments, get scholarships, and strive to become world champions.
 And, believers of a martial art would congregate around experts, tournaments, and the latest news.